infiniteopt/InfiniteOpt.jl/docs/src/extensions.md

  y(5) - y(0) - 5 ∂/∂t[y(t)](0) = 0.0
  y(10) - y(5) - 5 ∂/∂t[y(t)](5) = 0.0
 ```
-We implemented explict Euler and it works!
+We implemented explicit Euler and it works!
 Now go and extend away!

 ## Measure Evaluation Techniques
 Measure evaluation methods are used to dictate how to evaluate measures.
 Users